rdzman/test/README-MOST.md

 Citing MATPOWER and MOST
 ------------------------

-We request that publications derived from the use of MATPOWER explicitly acknowledge that fact by citing [reference \[1\]][9] above, namely:

->   R. D. Zimmerman, C. E. Murillo-Sanchez, and R. J. Thomas,
-    "MATPOWER: Steady-State Operations, Planning and Analysis Tools for Power Systems Research and Education," *Power Systems, IEEE Transactions on*, vol. 26, no. 1, pp. 12–19, Feb.
-2011.

-Additionally, we request that publications derived from the use of the [MATPOWER Optimal Scheduling Tool (MOST)][1], explicitly acknowledge that fact by citing [reference \[2\]][10] as well as [\[1\]][9].

->   C. E. Murillo-Sanchez, R. D. Zimmerman, C. L. Anderson, and
-    R. J. Thomas, "Secure Planning and Operations of Systems with Stochastic Sources, Energy Storage and Active Demand," *Smart Grid, IEEE Transactions on*, vol. 4, no. 4, pp. 2220–2229, Dec.
-2013.

 We request that publications derived from the use of the [MATPOWER Optimal Scheduling Tool (MOST)][1] explicitly acknowledge that fact by citing both the 2011 MATPOWER paper and the 2013 MOST paper.

 >   R. D. Zimmerman, C. E. Murillo-Sanchez, and R. J. Thomas, "MATPOWER:
     Steady-State Operations, Planning and Analysis Tools for Power Systems